Globalization of perturbative Chern-Simons theory on the moduli space of flat connections in the BV formalism: Formal geometry on the moduli space of flat connections

 \subsubsection{Convergence in Banach norm}

 It is natural to ask whether the formal deformations defined in the previous sections actually converge.
-One instance where this happens is the case when $K_{A_0}$ is continuous with respect to a Banach norm on $\Omega^\bullet$. \begin{prop} Suppose $K_{A_0}$ is bounded with respect to a Banach norm $||\cdot||_B$ on $\Omega^\bullet$ (Assumption \ref{ass: Banach}).
-Then there is an open interval $I$ around zero such that $\til{\delta}_{A_0}$ defined by \eqref{eq: def tilde delta}, seen as a formal power series in $t$, converges in $||\cdot||_B$ for $t\in I$. \end{prop} Notice that $i_{A_0}$ and $p_{A_0}$ are automatically bounded, since we are assuming that $M$ is compact which implies that $H^1_{A_0}$ is finite-dimensional. \begin{proof} The summand $\alpha^{(n)}$ is a sum over binary trees with $n$ leaves, involving at most $n$ applications of $K_{A_0}$.
-The number of such binary trees is given the $(n-1)$-th Catalan number, and by assumption $K_{A_0}$ is bounded in $||\cdot||_B$, say with constant $L$.
-The lie bracket is bounded by the maximum of the structure constants, say $F$.
-We therefore have the simple estimate
+One instance where this happens is the case when $K_{A_0}$ is continuous with respect to a Banach norm on $\Omega^\bullet$. \begin{prop} Suppose $K_{A_0}$ is bounded with respect to $||\cdot||_{l}$ for some $l \geq 2$ on $\Omega^\bullet$ (Assumption \ref{ass: Banach}).
+Then there is an open interval $I$ around zero such that $\til{\delta}_{A_0}$ defined by \eqref{eq: def tilde delta}, seen as a formal power series in $t$, converges in $||\cdot||_l$ for $t\in I$. \end{prop} Notice that $i_{A_0}$ and $p_{A_0}$ are automatically bounded, since we are assuming that $M$ is compact which implies that $H^1_{A_0}$ is finite-dimensional. \begin{proof} The summand $\alpha^{(n)}$ is a sum over binary trees with $n$ leaves, involving at most $n$ applications of $K_{A_0}$.
+The number of such binary trees is given the $(n-1)$-th Catalan number, and by assumption $K_{A_0}$ is bounded in $||\cdot||_l$, say with constant $L$.
+The Lie bracket $[\alpha,\alpha]$ is bounded by for some other constant $F$.\footnote{This is because for $k \cdot p \geq n$, one has, for $f,g \in W_{k,p}(M)$ the estimate $||f \cdot g || \leq \til{C} ||f||_{k,p} ||g||_{k,p}$ which in turns follows from the Sobolev embedding $W_{k,p}(M) \hookrightarrow C^{0}(M)$, which one has for $kp > n$ on a compact Riemannian manifold.
+See e.g. \cite[Theorem 2.10, Theorem 2.20]{Aubin}.} We therefore have the simple estimate